 CREDS 3.3.4E provides that, if the borrowing of a version 1 credit union exceeds this amount at the end of more than two consecutive quarters, this may be relied on as tending to indicate contravention of CREDS 3.3.3R.
-Please note that any unused overdrafts may only be used for calculating the liquidity ratio of your credit union , but cannot be used when calculating the total assets of your credit union .
-We reserve the right to seek evidence that a credit union overdraft facility, which is used for liquidity purposes, has indeed been authorised by the relevant bank .
-Total liquid assets This figure is calculated by the following: 7A + 7B + 7C +7D = 7E Unattached shares/juvenile deposits Total value of unattached shares and the total value of juvenile deposits held by your credit union . "unattached shares" means the total shares in the credit union other than attached shares and deferred shares. "attached shares" are shares that act as security for a loan, and shares that cannot be withdrawn under the terms of the loan.
-Liabilities (with an original or remaining maturity of less than three months) These are all liabilities excluding unattached shares / juvenile deposits (which are already covered in the relevant liabilities being calculated).
-Only liabilities that fall due within the three-month period are to be included in the calculations.
-7G and 7H below fall into this group.
-Please note : Only those liabilities (repayments of capital and interest) which fall due over the next three months are to be included.
-Authorised overdrafts All drawn down overdrafts which need to be repaid over the next three months are to be included here Your credit union has an overdraft facility of £2,000.
+Please note that any unused overdrafts may only be used for calculating the liquidity ratio of your credit union, but cannot be used when calculating the total assets of your credit union.
+We reserve the right to seek evidence that a credit union overdraft facility, which is used for liquidity purposes, has indeed been authorised by the relevant bank.
+7E Total liquid assets This figure is calculated by the following: 7A + 7B + 7C + 7D = 7E7F Unattached Total value of unattached shares and the total value of juvenile deposits shares/juvenile deposits held by your credit union. "unattached shares" means the total shares in the credit union other than attached shares and deferred shares. "attached shares" are shares that act as security for a loan, or for Great Britain credit unions shares that cannot be withdrawn under the terms of the loan, or, for Great Britain credit unions that made loans to members prior to the coming into force of the Legislative Reform (Industrial and Provident Societies and Credit Unions) Order 2011 and Northern Ireland credit unions, shares that cannot be withdrawn without the permission of the committee of management.
+Liabilities These are all liabilities excluding unattached shares / juvenile deposits (with an original or (which are already covered in the relevant liabilities being calculated). remaining maturity of less Only liabilities that fall due within the three-month period are to be included in the calculations.
+7G and 7H below fall into this group. than three months) Please note: Only those liabilities (repayments of capital and interest) which fall due over the next three months are to be included.
+7G Authorised overdrafts All drawn down overdrafts which need to be repaid over the next three months are to be included here Example: Your credit union has an overdraft facility of £2,000.
 It has drawn down £600 which it expects to pay back over the next six months on a pro-rata basis.
 Over the next three months your credit union will expect to pay back £300 capital and any interest charges.
 This is the figure to be included.
-Other iabilities/borrowings These are all liabilities excluding unattached shares / juvenile deposits and authorised overdrafts (which are already covered in 7F and 7G .
-Included in this category are such things as: loans from other credit unions; loans from banks; subordinated debts; committed facilities Example: Your credit union receives a £1,200 loan from your local bank .
+7H Other These are all liabilities excluding unattached shares / juvenile deposits and authorised overdrafts (which are already covered in 7F and 7G. liabilities/borrowings Included in this category are such things as: loans from other credit unions: loans from banks; subordinated debts; committed facilities Example: Your credit union receives a £1,200 loan from your local bank.
 The terms of the loan agreement state that the loan must be repaid in 12 equal monthly instalments over a year.

-Your credit union has to pay back £100 capital and outstanding interest at the end of every month.
+interest at the end of every month.

 Your credit union has to pay back £100 capital and outstanding

+In this instance your credit union should include three monthly

+repayments (to include capital and interest), when calculating liabilities with maturity of less than three months.

+Total relevant liabilities This figure is calculated by using the following formula:

 7F + 7G + 7H = 7J

-7K Liquidity ratio

-To determine the liquidity ratio, your credit union will use the following formula:
+Liquidity ratio To determine the liquidity ratio, your credit union will use the following formula:

-Total liquid assets (7E)
+Total liquid assets ( 7E)

+X

+100

 Total relevant liabilities (7J)

+1